super-turbo-society/turbo-demos/platformer/README.md

 }
 ```

-Lastly, we want to call the draw functions for player and tiles inside the turbo:go! loop.
+Lastly, we want to call the draw functions for our player and tiles inside the turbo:go! loop.
 Here is how we do that:

 ```rs
 turbo::go! ({